marcedavi/fitet-scraper/README.md

 # fitet-scraper
-Scrapes data from fitet.org and makes it available through a REST API to ttferrara.it
+Scrapes data from fitet.org to create the "Upcoming matches" table for ttferrara.it